shaleio/Welcome-to-Shaleio/CHARTER.md

+# ShaleIO Guild Charter — Draft v1.0

+Status: Pre-Guild Era
+Effective Upon Activation of the First Five

-# 1. Purpose of the Guild
+## 1. Purpose of the Guild

-## The ShaleIO Guild exists to:
+### The ShaleIO Guild exists to:

 - empower independent Builders to create, own, and sell cloud-native software and infrastructure artifacts;
 - maintain product lineage and quality through structured reforges, patches, and version governance;